-Paul's prior Directorships include Chair of the Hunter Development Corporation and a Non-Executive Director of iiNet Ltd.
+Paul's prior directorships include Chair of the Hunter Development Corporation, Chair of Mandoe Media Ltd and a Non-Executive Director of iiNet Ltd.

-Other Snowy Hydro Responsibilities Member of the Snowy 2.0 Funding Committee and ex-officio attendee of all other Committees.
+Member of the Safety, Operations, & Environment Risk Committee and ex-officio attendee of all other Committees.